Striney3000/SemiMassiveSite/replit.md

 - **Rationale**: Essential for search engine discovery and crawling efficiency

 **Metadata System**: generateMetadata on all pages
-- **Implementation**: Each page has canonical URLs, OpenGraph tags, and Twitter card metadata
+- **Implementation**: Each page has canonical URLs, OpenGraph tags, Twitter card metadata, and dynamic OG images
 - **Rationale**: Improves social sharing and search engine understanding

 **Security Headers**: Configured in next.config.ts